spdx/tools-golang/README.md

 Examples for how to use these packages can be found in the `examples/` directory.

+RDF support was added by @RishabhBhatnagar as part of his Google Summer of Code 2020 project, and is in the process of being merged into the main tools-golang code.

 ## What it doesn't do

 tools-golang doesn't currently do any of the following:

 * work with files under any version of the SPDX spec prior to v2.1
-* work with RDF files
-* convert between RDF and tag-value files, or between different versions
+* convert between different versions of SPDX documents (e.g., from 2.1 to 2.2)
 * enable applications to interact with SPDX files without needing to care (too much) about the particular SPDX file version